CSPS-EFPC-IT/SysAdmins-ARMTemplates/Virtual Network/README.md

 <h2>Virtual Network</h2>
 <p>The VNetDeploy.json ARM template can be used to deploy a virtual network with a Bastion service (and related subnet)
     included.
-Feel free to use the VNetDeploy.parameters.json as parameter examples.</p>
+Feel free to consult the VNetDeploy.parameters.json file for parameter examples.</p>
 <p><b>Note:</b> If you wish to use an existing virtual network, you may proceed to the Subnet section below.</p>
 <ol>
     <li>As mencionned above, use the VNetDeploy.json file (ARM template) in the current folder.</li>